 Admission to the Nurse Anesthesia Track of the Doctor of Nursing Practice Program is competitive.
-The following criteria are used to determine admission to the program:
+The following criteria are used to determine admission to the program.

 Course Work and Grade-Point Average

-- Bachelor’s degree with a major in nursing.
-Present proof of earned baccalaureate degree in nursing from a program accredited by either the Accreditation Commission for Nursing in Education (ACEN; formerly known as NLNAC) or the Commission on Collegiate Nursing Education (CCNE) or equivalent degree from a comparable foreign institution.
+Present proof of earned baccalaureate degree in nursing from a program accredited by either the Accreditation Commission for Nursing in Education or the Commission on Collegiate Nursing Education or equivalent degree from a comparable foreign institution.

-- Grade-Point Average (GPA).
 Applicants must hold a GPA of 3.00 or above (on a 4-point scale) for admission.
-GPA will be calculated from the last cumulative 60 hours of nursing undergraduate coursework for applicants with BSN only, or from cumulative graduate coursework for applicants with graduate degree in nursing.
+GPA will be calculated from the last cumulative 60 hours of nursing undergraduate coursework for applicants with BSN only, or from cumulative graduate coursework for applicants with a graduate degree in nursing.
 Additionally, a separate GPA measuring achievement in science courses (chemistry, physics, anatomy, physiology, pathophysiology, pharmacology) of greater than 3.25 is recommended.

-- Official Transcripts.
-An official transcript from every institution previously attended or currently attending must be submitted either in a sealed envelope or electronically from the sending institution.
+An official transcript from every institution previously attended or currently attending must be to NursingCAS.

 Licensure and Residency

-- Registered Nurse (RN) license.
-Provide evidence of an unencumbered license as a registered professional nurse and/or an APRN in the United States or its territories or protectorates.
-Applicants will be required to submit a RN license from the state in which they are currently working.
+Provide evidence of an unencumbered license as a registered professional nurse and/or an advanced practice registered nurse in the United States or its territories or protectorates.
+Applicants will be required to submit a registered nurse license from the state in which they are currently working.
 Once applicants are accepted into the NAP, they must maintain an active Arkansas or compact state license.

-- UAMS Residence Policy.
-Standards and Processes for Determining Student Residency Status can be found in UAMS Policies & Procedures.
+- UAMS Residency Policy — Standards and Processes for Determining Student Residency Status can be found in UAMS Policies & Procedures.
 Search by title.

-- Minimum RN employment: A minimum of two (2) years of clinical experience is strongly recommended prior to application.
-The Arkansas State Board of Nursing requires a minimum of 2000 verified experience hours as a registered nurse prior to the application process for advanced-practice licensure.
-The College of Nursing requires a minimum of 2000 verified RN experience hours prior to enrollment in the Advanced Health Assessment & Diagnostic Reasoning theory and practicum courses (NURS 53052 [formerly NURS 5305] and NURS 53061 [formerly NURS 5306]).
+A minimum of two (2) years of clinical experience is strongly recommended prior to application.
+The Arkansas State Board of Nursing requires a minimum of 2,000 verified experience hours as a registered nurse prior to the application process for advanced-practice licensure.
+The College of Nursing requires a minimum of 2,000 verified registered nurse experience hours prior to enrollment in the Advanced Health Assessment & Diagnostic Reasoning theory and practicum courses (NURS 53052 [formerly NURS 5305] and NURS 53061 [formerly NURS 5306]).

 - Applicants must show proof of 2000 hours of work experience as an RN before registering for any practicum course.
 The Verification of Employment Form found on the College of Nursing website must be completed and notarized.

-- Life support certifications.
-Advanced Cardiac Life Support (ACLS), Basic Cardiac Life Support (BCLS), and Pediatric Advanced Life Support (PALS) certifications are required at time of application and must be maintained throughout the program.
+Advanced Cardiac Life Support, Basic Cardiac Life Support, and Pediatric Advanced Life Support certifications are required at time of application and must be maintained throughout the program.

 Essay and On-Campus Interview

 Applicants who meet academic, licensure, nursing experience, and certification qualifications may be invited for on-campus or virtual interview and essay completion.
-Generally, 2-3 times the number of applicants for the available spaces in the nurse anesthesia specialty will be invited for the on-campus assessments.
+Generally, two to three times the number of applicants for the available spaces in the nurse anesthesia specialty will be invited for the on-campus assessments.

-- Interview.
 Applicants meeting admission criteria and selected for further admission consideration must participate in an interview for the purpose of evaluating communication and decision-making skills, educational goals and current leadership, scholarship, practice roles and activities.
 The interview will be in-person, face-to-face unless extraordinary circumstances warrant other arrangements.
-The nurse anesthesia specialty Director is charged with the responsibility for making decisions related to “extraordinary circumstances.”
+The director of the Nurse Anesthesia Track is charged with the responsibility for making decisions related to “extraordinary circumstances.”

 Applicants without a High School Diploma or College Degree from the U.S.